cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/reu2021/_index.md

 {{< /view_module >}}

-The first exercise will require a simple for loop while the second is more complicated requiring nested for loops and a break statement.
+The first exercise will require a simple for loop, while the second is more complicated, requiring nested for loops and a break statement.

-*General Instructions:* Create two different files with extension ipnyb, one for each problem.
+*General Instructions:* Create two different files with extension .ipnyb, one for each problem.
 The first file will be named factorial.ipnyb which is for the factorial problem, and the second prime_number.ipnyb for the prime number problem.

 1. Write a program that can find the factorial of any given number.
 For example, find the factorial of the number 5 (often written as 5!) which is 1*2*3*4*5 and equals 120.
 Your program should take as input an integer from the user.